rizitis/config-file-validator.SlackBuild/README.md

 Read SlackBuild... before you ran it.

 ### info
-Master is always building latest version of validator, for older versions chose a branche.
+Main is always building latest version of validator, for older versions chose a branche.

 ### HOWTO
 https://github.com/Boeing/config-file-validator